 Once you’ve decided to add bush beans to your garden, there will likely be no going back.
-These veggies are so easy to grow, such fun to harvest, and so delicious to eat.
-It’s likely you’ll want to keep adding new types to your summer garden beds.
+These veggies are so easy to grow, such fun to harvest, and so delicious to eat, it’s likely you’ll want to keep adding new types to your summer garden beds each year.

 But with literally hundreds of varieties out there, it can be hard to know which ones you’ll like best – and which will perform well in your garden.